Vacancy for Probate and Private Client Caseworker

-The position is fulltime, office based and duties include,
+The position is full-time, office-based, and duties include:

-• Dealing with clients some of whom may be vulnerable and under stress.
+• Dealing with clients, some of whom may be vulnerable and under stress,

-• Audio typing correspondence, emails, statements and other documents.
+• Typing correspondence, emails and other documents,

 • Keeping records of documents.